hoangquochung1110/flake8-tidy-imports/README.rst

 Complains if you don't follow ``import-idioms`` pattern.

-By default, there are no idiomatic imports - you should configure them with ``idiomatic-imports`` as described above in 'Options'.
+By default, there are no import idioms - you should configure them with ``import-idioms`` as described above in 'Options'.

 The message has two part: banned import and required import